Monumentale - Monte: Art and Functionality

 University of Cismarina

-Especially since its reconstruction in 2023, the University has been one of the city’s most magnificent buildings.
+Especially since its reconstruction in A.D.
+2023, the University has been one of the city’s most magnificent buildings.
 Architecturally connected to the Palace of the Porticoes, it extends towards Monumental Square.
 The University is one of the few buildings in Cismarina with a fully glass roof.
 Its dome provides natural light to the Aula Magna, located on the top floor, and symbolizes the idea that knowledge broadens horizons and illuminates those who pursue it.

 The University contains two teaching halls, the Aula Magna, and one of the city’s most important libraries.
 On the ground floor is the Electoral Hall, in use since 3202, where governors return at the end of every legislature—a symbolic rite of passage before elections.

-Electoral Hall
+Electoral Hall (Seggio Elettorale)

 Originally, the hall was where governors were required to deposit all the tools of their office at the end of a legislature, symbolizing the return of authority to the citizens.
 Over time, this practice was abandoned, but the ritual of the governor’s return to the designated hall remains.

-Monumental Square
+Monumental Square (Piazza del Monumentale)

 One of the largest squares in the Republic, Monumental Square is framed by the Monument, the University, the Great Tower (built in 2015), Villa Cottage, and, more recently, automated food-production machines.
 Its paving, once made of simple stone, has been enriched with elaborate patterns and stones recovered from the submerged palaces of Grontolom.